nigilmohra/Bluespec_Verilog/Readme.md

 ```

 ## 2.2.
 Compiling and Running
 There are multiples methods to compile and run the BSV file.
-Here is the one more method.
+Here is the one of many methods to run and verify the design.

 Put the `.bsv` file in a directory called `src/`.
 From outside `src/`, run the following shell commands.
 ```sh